Senior Saudi royal resigns from Allegiance Council

 Saudi authorities revoked Prince Talal's passport in the early 1960s when he pressed for a constitutional monarchy and allied himself to late Egyptian President Gamal Abdel Nasser, the arch-foe of the Saudi monarchy.

 Prince Talal was later allowed to return to the kingdom after toning down his rhetoric.

-(Reporting by Asma Alsharif; Editing by Mahmoud Habboush)
+For more information on how the Allegiance Council works click on (Reporting by Asma Alsharif; Editing by Mahmoud Habboush)